Mothers Day Gift Flowers

 25. We teach them to pray.

-26. The children will learn from our example not to bully others.
+26. The children will learn from our example to help their siblings and others when needed in tough times.

-27. We teach them to vacuum, dust, and clean out the refrigerator, to name a few things.
+27. We teach them to vacuum, dust, and clean out the refrigerator as they learn to share household chores.

 28. We will teach them to be self-reliant and not depend on the government for assistance.

-31. Vacations, oh, that’s the best part.
-We will wash, pack, and organize the clothing for mom, dad, and the kids.
-We will pack the car with snacks, water, and then ask dad to get the car keys.
+31. Vacations—oh, that’s the best part.
+We’ll wash, pack, and organize the clothing for Mom, Dad, and the kids.
+We’ll pack the car with snacks and water and then ask Dad to get the keys for the car.

 33. A mother will teach her children to sew clothes or to make a quilt.
-Of course, they will need to know how to thread a needle, that’s common sense.
+Of course, they need to know how to thread a needle; that’s common sense.

-34. Gardens, we can’t forget the joy of growing your own food.
-We teach the kids about seeds and how to plant them when to harvest, and then to preserve our bounty.
+34. Gardens, we can’t forget the joy of growing your food and the blessing of being more self-reliant.
+We teach the kids about seeds, how to plant them, when to harvest them, and how to preserve our bounty.

-38. Make appointments to have the car lubed and oiled and car maintenance.
+38. Make appointments to have the car lubed and oiled, and other car maintenance for the mama car.

 39. Get the car washed.

-40. Teach our children to be kind to one another.
+40. Teach our children to be social as part of their growing-up lessons.

 42. Treat others as you would like to be treated.

-43. May God bless all the mothers to love themselves.
+43. May God bless all the mothers so they can love themselves.

 44. You teach the kids to be honest in all they do.